-How Much do Forklift Drivers Make?
+How Much Money Does a Forklift Driver Make?

-There are a few ranges when it comes to the average forklift driver salary.
+There are a few ranges when it comes to the average forklift driver’s salary.
 Generally speaking, the salary typically ranges anywhere from £20000 – £27000 per year but this is all dependant on location and the company you work for.

 Clearly, if you have successfully landed a forklift operator job that pays £18/h and work a typical 37.5 hour week, you can be well on your way to earning £35,100 gross income and a take home pay of £27,530.16 a year!